 RAIN JACKET (x1)

 Having a good rain jacket is essential as you really want to avoid that your insulation layers or t-shirts get wet.
-It’s pretty hard for your clothes to dry in one night on such high heights.
+It’s pretty hard for your clothes to dry in one night on such heights.
 Having a rain jacket is also useful as a third layer because a down jacket is often way too warm to wear during the day.

 HIKING SHIRT (x2)